sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-velocity-updates.rst

 For this aiding frame, data is expected in the frame of an odometry sensor fixed to the vehicle.
 In order to use this frame, the transformation between the sensor and the INS must be specified in the INS configuration.
 This can be done with advanced commands in NAVconfig or in the mobile.cfg file directly on the unit.

-The odometry frame requires a rotational transformation as well as the standard lever arm, which is specified in much the same way in the config file:
+The odometry frame requires a rotational transformation as well as the standard lever arm, which is specified in much the same way in the following commands:

 .. code-block::